LudwigThePig/LudwigThePig-2.0/README.md

 ## Features
 - This app is a Progressive Web Application (PWA).
 - The app is mobile responsive, although some of the projects may not be.
 - Isomorphic application with react-router-dom!
-In a sense, I recreated the magic of Next.js.
-Cool huh!?
+It's like Next.js but TypeScript

 ## Technologies
 - TypeScript